COLLEGIATE PRESIDENCY AND NATIONAL HARMONY

-However, it is likely that if modest resources and limited power devolved to the centre for the exercise of its exclusive responsibilities, there would be less attraction to committing huge financial investments to buy or capture power at the top seat of government on behalf of one’s political club (be it military, civilian, ethnic or regional association).
+“It is likely that if only modest resources and power devolved to the centre for the exercise of its exclusive responsibilities, there would be less attraction to committing huge financial investments to capture the Presidency on behalf of one’s political club (be it military, civilian, or ethnic).

-Thus, in a political culture where plundering takes precedence over service and wealth creation, all Nigerians become victims of the greed of a parasitic political class – invariably championed by autocratic leadership; arguably, the greatest threat to our contrived democracy is dictatorship!
-For peace and stability to prevail, our constitution should ensure that the best available presidential materials from each geopolitical zone, can without hindrance, contest for, and attain the highest post in the land.
-We should consequently adopt a constitution that ensures that no one person remains in power long enough and becomes so formidable as to successfully engineer term elongation or perpetuate a dictatorship!
+“In the above political dilemma, particularly where the plunder of resources take precedence over service and wealth creation, all of us Nigerians have become the victims of the greed of a parasitic political class – invariably championed by both pure and veiled autocratic leadership for the greater part of over four decades.
+Indeed, the greatest threat to our contrived democracy is dictatorship!
+If we are to have peace and stability in this country, our constitution should ensure that the best available presidential materials from each geopolitical zone at any one time have unfettered access to contest for and attain the highest post in the land.
+We should also adopt a constitution that ensures that no one person remains in power long enough to become so formidable as to successfully engineer term elongation and perpetuate a dictatorship!

 “The National Assembly, demonstrated great courage in throwing out Obasanjo’s third term bid, and they appropriately received the commendation of all true lovers of this country, but discerning Nigerians have warned against complacency.
 If the rate of poverty deepens and injustice and disrespect for the rule of law by the executive remain unchecked, we can still end up with a National Assembly wholly made up of surrogates as witnessed in some states, vis-à-vis the godfather syndrome, in the recent past.
 Ultimately, we could transmute to a constitutional dictatorship and our people would have fallen into real bondage as the dark days of insecurity, instability and one-man-rule would be with us once again!